elsewhencode/project-guidelines/README.md

 * Before making a Pull Request, make sure your feature branch builds successfully and passes all tests (including code style checks).

     _why:_
     > You are about to add your code to a stable branch.
-If your feature-branch tests fails, there is a high chance that your destination branch build will fail.
-Additionaly you need to apply code style check before making a Pull Request.It aids readability and reduces the chance of formatting fixes being mingled in with actual changes.
+If your feature-branch tests fail, there is a high chance that your destination branch build will fail too.
+Additionaly you need to apply code style check before making a Pull Request.
+It aids readability and reduces the chance of formatting fixes being mingled in with actual changes.

 * Use [this .gitignore file](./.gitignore).